August 26, 2025

 Why it matters: Risk-adjusted reimbursement methodologies increasingly incorporate SDOH information.
 Capturing these factors can raise expected resource utilization and affect payment under ACO models, Medicare Advantage plans, state Medicaid programs, and commercial risk contracts.

-Cardiac and Vascular Coding Enhanced, CMS FY 2026 ICD-10-CM Guidelines, Section I.C.9
+New Cardiac and Vascular Coding Specificity for FY 2026

 New codes and revised definitions impact common high-dollar cardiac conditions.
 FY 2026 introduces greater specificity for acute myocardial infarction (AMI) types, multiple new codes distinguishing heart failure phenotypes such as HFpEF and HFrEF, and classifications for cardiorenal syndrome subtypes.